nandanreddyp/QuizEvaluator4-IITM_BS/GUI version/README.md

-Just run the main.pyw to run GUI version of score evaluator for testing use pdf files in './pdf files for testing'.
+Just run the QuizCal.pyw to run GUI version of score evaluator for testing use pdf files in './pdf files for testing'.